 Below are some key strategies for you to market your E-store.

-Social media is transforming the way people purchase, and eCommerce companies who don’t capitalize on it will be left behind.
+Social media is transforming the way people purchase, and eCommerce companies that don’t capitalize on it will be left behind.

 According to Curalate data, more than 80% of buyers say they discovered a product they were interested in on social media, up from 58 percent in 2017.